How to Get Here

 We value your feedback.
 Share it with us here.

-Opera and oratorio singer, in her origins she combines the Russian roots of the Ural mountains, Mednogorsk, and the plain of Ukraine, Melitopol, which is twinned with Melito of Naples in Italy.
+An opera and oratorio singer, she embodies a heritage blending Russian roots from the Ural Mountains, in Mednogorsk, and the Ukrainian plains, in Melitopol, a city twinned with Melito di Napoli, Italy.

-She is the winner of numerous important international and national competitions, awards and recognitions:
+She is the recipient of numerous national and international competitions, awards, and distinctions:

-She is a regular guest of the major opera houses and collaborate with the most prestigious conductors.
+Ekaterina Bakanova is a regular guest at the most renowned international opera houses and collaborates with the most prestigious conductors.

-Ekaterina Bakanova has establish a successful collaboration with a National Symphony Orchestra of the RAI and has performed a several times with Maestro Fabio Luisi, Steven Mercurio and Jurai Valcuha, with the Ensemble Matheus, under the direction of Jean-Christophe Spinosi, with Plácido Domingo, and Mung Whung Chung , Dan Ettinger, Daniele Rustioni, Nello Santi, Daniele Callegari;
+She has established a fruitful collaboration with the RAI National Symphony Orchestra, and has performed on several occasions with Maestros Fabio Luisi, Steven Mercurio, and Juraj Valčuha, as well as with Ensemble Matheus under the direction of Jean-Christophe Spinosi, and alongside Plácido Domingo, Myung-Whun Chung, Dan Ettinger, Daniele Rustioni, Nello Santi, Daniele Callegari.

-She has appeared in the productions of famous staging directors such as Mario Martone, Franco Zeffirelli, Achim Freyer, Calixto Bieito, Robert Carsen, Henning Brockhaus, Richard Eyre, Hugo de Ana, Renoud Doucet, Andrea de Rosa;
+She has participated in productions by renowned directors such as Mario Martone, Franco Zeffirelli, Achim Freyer, Calixto Bieito, Robert Carsen, Henning Brockhaus, Richard Eyre, Hugo de Ana, Renaud Doucet, Andrea de Rosa.

 Maryam Wocial is a postgraduate at the Royal College of Music where she is the Poppy Holden scholar supported by the Cuthbert Smith scholarship.
 She is generously supported by the H R Taylor Trust, the Munster Trust, and is a Josephine Baker Trust artist.
 In 2024, she made her debut as a soloist with professional ensembles including The Mozartists, Instruments of Time and Truth, and she is the inaugural vocalist on The English Concert’s early careers fellowship programme for 2024–25.
 At the Britten Theatre, Maryam has performed the role of Governess (The Turn of the Screw), Ilia (Idomeneo), and Poppea (L’incoronazione di Poppea) in opera scenes.
 Last summer, she debuted the role of Anastasia Romanov in the world premiere of Jasmine Morris’s Church on the Blood, a contemporary opera produced in collaboration with Tête à Tête Opera.
 As a concert soloist, Maryam has performed at prestigious venues including the Sheldonian Theatre, the Cadogan Hall, and the Royal Albert Hall.
 She recently won the 2nd Prize at the International Handel Singing Competition in London.